vallentin/SimpleBMP/README.md

 ---

+## Why SimpleBMP?

-Why SimpleBMP?
-Looking at some of the current existing libraries for handling BMP files.
-Well, they were just cluttered and complex if you wanted to use them.
-BMP files are simple and they should have a simple library when dealing with them!
+Before making SimpleBMP I was looking for a simple and upfront library for loading and saving BMP files.
+The only thing that I found was cluttered and complex libraries.
+BMP files are and they should have a simple library, when having to deal with them!

-SimpleBMP mainly has two functions `simplebmp_load()` and `simplebmp_save()`, a class is then built around those two functions.
+SimpleBMP mainly has two functions `simplebmp_load()` and `simplebmp_save()`.
+SimpleBMP then also offers a class which is built around those two functions.

 ---